 The Wizard of Oz (R.S.C.
 1987)

-DescriptionThis classic tale, in which a Kansas farm girl travels over the rainbow to discover the magical power of home, has been entertaining audiences for generations.
+DescriptionThis beloved tale, in which a Kansas farm girl travels over the rainbow to discover the magical power of home, has been entertaining audiences for generations.
 There are two versions of THE WIZARD OF OZ: MUNY and RSC.
 Both include the songs "Over The Rainbow," "Munchkinland (Ding Dong!
 The Witch Is Dead)," "If I Only Had A Brain/A Heart/The Nerve," "We're Off To See The Wizard (Follow The Yellow Brick Road)," "The Jitterbug," and "The Merry Old Land of Oz."
 The MUNY version also has "Evening Star."
 The RSC version also includes "Poppies (Optimistic Voices)" and "If I Were King Of The Forest."
-The MUNY version is the more theatrically conservative, and employs its stage, actors, singers, dancers and musicians in traditional ways.
+The MUNY version is the more theatrically conservative, utilizing its set, props, actors, singers, dancers and musicians in traditional ways.
 Using L. Frank Baum's book - and not the MGM film - as its source, this version employs story and songs as elements of a classic stage musical.
 This version also includes the characters of Gloria and Lord Growlie.
-The RSC version is a more faithful adaptation of the film.
-This more technically complex production recreates the dialogue and structure of the MGM classic nearly scene for scene, though it is adapted for live stage performance.
-This version's musical material also provides more work for the SATB chorus and small vocal ensembles.
-Put a smile on everyone's face with THE WIZARD OF OZ!
+This RSC version is a more faithful adaptation of the film.
+A more technically complex production, it recreates the dialogue and structure of the MGM classic nearly scene for scene, though it is adapted for live stage performance.
+The RSC version's musical material also provides more work for the SATB chorus and small vocal ensembles.

-Music samples provided courtesy of Jay Records and Sony/ATV.[NEW] The Tams Rehearsal Aid is now available for both your rehearsals and performances of The Wizard of Oz (RSC).
+Music samples provided courtesy of Jay Records and Sony/ATV[NEW] The Tams Rehearsal Aid is now available for both your rehearsals and performances of The Wizard of Oz (RSC).
 This customized software allows you to rehearse and perform the complete show using your computer and gives you the power to control the tempo and make internal cuts or repeats.
-Watch the video below or click HERE to learn more.
+Watch the video below or click HERE to learn more!
+Our blog now contains How-To Guides, illustrating advanced editing features of Tams Rehearsal Aid.

 Video demonstration of Tams Rehearsal Aid